mathmanu/caffe-jacinto-models/README.md

 1. Clone caffe-jacinto. caffe-jacinto and caffe-jacinto-models should be at the same directory level.
 For example, if the path to this repository is /user/tomato/work/caffe-jacinto-models, then the path to caffe-jacinto should be /user/tomato/work/caffe-jacinto
 2. Checkout the correct branch
     *git checkout caffe-0.15*
 3. Build caffe-jacinto.
 Make sure to build the libraries, tools and pycaffe.
+4. Make sure that the environment variable CAFFE_ROOT (defined in your ~/.bashrc) points to the caffe-jacinto (or any other caffe) path that you want to use.
-Make sure that the pycaffe folder (for example:  /user/tomato/work/caffe-jacinto/python) is in your environment variable PYTHONPATH defined in .bashrc.
+5. Make sure that the pycaffe folder (for example:  /user/tomato/work/caffe-jacinto/python) is in your environment variable PYTHONPATH defined in .bashrc.
 Also make sure that PYTHONPATH starts with a : so that the import of local folders work.
 Example:<br>
 export PYTHONPATH=:/user/tomato/work/caffe-jacinto/python:$PYTHONPATH